MethodAtlas

 print(top_weights)

 1. First-stage F-statistic.
 As with any IV, check for weak instruments.
-F > 10 is the traditional threshold, though more recent guidance (Lee et al., 2022) suggests stricter thresholds.
+F > 10 is the traditional threshold, though more recent guidance from (Lee et al., 2022) suggests stricter thresholds.

 3. Balance checks.
 Under shares-based identification: regress shares on pre-period covariates.
 Under shocks-based identification: regress shocks on industry-level characteristics.